-During my years as a rider and riding coach, I’ve owned 11 Bashkir Curly horses!
-These clever, agreeable mounts are fun to ride and keep my allergies at bay.
-Here’s what you should know about this breed:
+Over the years, I’ve owned 11 Bashkir Curly Horses!
+These incredible, agreeable horses are fun to ride and keep my allergies at bay.
+Here’s what I want the world to know about “my” breed:

 First, a General Introduction to Curly Horses